 Phishing is one of the most common ways of scamming people online.
-It is a fraudulent practice where scammers impersonate websites and emails of legitimate organizations so that they can trick consumers and extract their sensitive information.
-For example, a scammer can send you phishing links via email, and you can get tricked to click them and land on their fake websites that look like legitimate websites of popular organizations.
-You can enter your login credentials and even credit card details, and such sensitive information will go directly to the scammer, and misery will follow for you.
+A scammer can send you phishing links via email, if you enter your private information like your credit card details, this sensitive information will go directly to the scammer.
+After that, misery will follow for you.

 Phishing attacks are so rampant online that there are more chances of you falling a victim than not if you are not conscious.
 Fortunately, there are ways to avoid getting scammed by phishing attacks.
-In this article, we will illustrate how to prevent phishing attacks and the steps you can take to avoid them.
+In this article, we will illustrate how to prevent phishing attacks and protect your privacy.

-- 2. 10 Ways to Protect Yourself from Phishing
+- Part 2.
+10 Ways to Protect Yourself from Phishing

-- 3. What Should You Do If You Have Received A Phishing Email
+- Part 3.
+What Should You Do If You Have Received A Phishing Email?

-- 4. What to Do If You Responded to A Phishing Email
+- Part 4.
+What to Do If You Responded to A Phishing Email?

 There are various methods scammers use to trick you so that you give them your personal information thinking that they belong to legitimate organizations.
 This personal information includes passwords of various account, credit and debit card details, and even social security number.

 Once they get such sensitive information, they can get access to your online accounts, bank accounts, and whatnot.
 People lose millions of dollars every year due to the phishing schemes of scammers.